solegalli/trainindatablog/_posts/2023-02-23-master-data-binning-in-python-using-pandas.md

 ### Equal-Frequency Binning with Pandas qcut()

-Let’s carry out equal-frequency binning in Python using Pandas `qcut()` using the California housing dataset.
+Let’s carry out equal-frequency binning in Python using pandas `qcut()` using the California housing dataset.
 Let’s import the libraries and load the data:

 ```